theoremus-urban-solutions/siri-to-gtfsrt/README.md

-Based on Entur's Kishar (embed @https://github.com/entur/kishar) — a SIRI → GTFS-Realtime converter reimplemented in Go with a flat package layout and a minimal CLI for converting SIRI ET/VM/SX XML into GTFS-RT-like JSON outputs.
+Based on Entur's Kishar (ttps://github.com/entur/kishar) — a SIRI → GTFS-Realtime converter reimplemented in Go with a flat package layout and a minimal CLI for converting SIRI ET/VM/SX XML into GTFS-RT-like JSON outputs.

+Sister project (GTFS-Realtime to SIRI) - https://github.com/theoremus-urban-solutions/gtfsrt-to-siri

 What this is
 - Lightweight Go library and CLI for transforming SIRI ServiceDelivery payloads: